 - Clearing company.

-Here is another way to find out whether your broker is actually connected to an ECN.
-As you already know, all transactions are processed by independent clearing companies.
+Here is another way to find out whether your broker is connected to an ECN.
+As you already know, all transactions are processed by independent cleaning companies.
 A respectable broker will be eager to provide the information on the clearing companies it’s working with.

 - Settlement bank.

 Settlement bank is another organization an ECN broker can’t do without.
 Look for the information on the settlement bank your broker is partnering with.

 Be sure to check the following parameters: minimum deposit, leverage, selection of trading tools, spread, stop out, and commissions.